um-grex/grex-docs/content/english/software/_index.md

 ## How and when to install software in your HOME directory
 ---

 Linux (Unlike some Desktop operating systems) has a concept of user permissions separation.
-Regular users cannot, unless explicitly permitted, access system's files and files of other users.
+Regular users cannot, unless explicitly permitted, access the system's files and files of other users.

 You can almost always install software without **super-user** access into your __/home/$USER__ directory.
 Moreover, you can manage the software with Lmod: Lmod automatically searches for module files under __$HOME/modulefiles__ and adds the modules it discovers there into the modules tree so they can be found by __module spider__, loaded by __module load__, etc.

 Most Linux software can be installed from sources using either [Autoconf](https://www.gnu.org/software/autoconf/) or [CMake](https://cmake.org/) configuration tools.
 These will accept __-\-prefix=/home/$USER/my-software/version__ or __-DCMAKE_INSTALL_PREFIX=/home/$USER/my-software/version__ as arguments.
-These paths are used for the installation directories where the user have full access.
+These paths are used for the installation directories where the user has full access.

 Software that comes as a binary archive to be unpacked can be simply unpacked into your home directory location.
 Then, the paths should be set for the software to be found: either by including the environment variable in __$HOME/.bashrc__ or in __$HOME/.bash_profile__ or by creating a specific module in __$HOME/modulefiles/my-software/version__ following Lmod instructions for [writing Modules](https://lmod.readthedocs.io/en/latest/015_writing_modules.html).

 There exist binary software environments like conda that manage their own tree of binary-everything.
 These can be used as well, with some caution, because automatically pulling everything might conflict with the same software existing in the HPC environment (Python package paths, MPI libraries, etc.).

 However, if a software is really a part of the base OS (something like a graphics Desktop software, etc.), it can be hard to rebuild from sources due to many dependencies.
-If needed, it may be better if installed centrally or used in a containeri, see Containers [documentation](software/containers).
+If needed, it may be better if installed centrally or used in a container, see Containers [documentation](software/containers).

 ## Internal links
 ---